billbudge/WebEditorFramework/examples/functioncharts/README.md

 Similarly, we can define a [Fibonacci](#Fibonacci) functionchart.

-We can abstract this a bit by replacing the multiplication function with an abstract binary operation, represented by a function import.
-This is a stand-in for a function to be provided by the caller, and just defines the shape of the function.
-That makes this function look just like the "reduce" function.
-We can use this function to compute factorial by using an export function to pass the multiplication operator, and again passing 1 as the initial "acc" value.
+We can abstract this a bit by replacing the multiplication function with an abstract binary operation that takes an index and an accumulator and returns some result.
+This "callback" is a stand-in for a function to be provided by the caller, and just defines the shape of the function.
+That makes this function look like a "reducer" function.

-We can re-use our "Reduce" to implement Factorial.
+We can use "reduce" to compute factorial by using an export function to pass the built-in multiplication function as "callback", and passing 1 as the initial "acc" value.

 <figure>
   <img src="./resources/factorial2.svg"  alt="" title="Factorial function defined with reduce function.">
 </figure>

-We can also use the reduce function to sum the elements of an Array, given a function that somehow contains an array and provides its length and an "indexer" function.
+We can also use the reduce function to sum the elements of an Array, if we are given a function that somehow contains an array and provides its length and an "indexer" function.
+We use the Array's indexer function in a small functionchart that uses the "i" parameter to get the i-th element of the array, and the "acc" parameter to add to the accumulator.
+This function is passed into reduce.
+This time, we set the initial "acc" to 0.

 <figure>
   <img src="./resources/factorial3.svg"  alt="" title="Array sum function defined with reduce function.">
 </figure>

-## Generic functions (Binary Search)
+## Abstract functions (Binary Search)

 Here is a binary search implementation.
 Again, judicious use of helpers gives a visual explanation of the index calculations, and keeps the wires organized.
 [Wikipedia](https://en.wikipedia.org/wiki/Binary_search)